Gregorio Marañón: Life and work

 His experience as a kind of insider served his knowledge about the Spanish state.
 After the student riots at the University of Madrid in 1956, he led, along with Menéndez Pidal, protests denouncing the dire political situation under Francoist rule, asking for the return of those exiled.

-His early contribution to Medicine was focused on endocrinology, in fact him being one of its forefathers.
-During his first year of graduate school (1909) he published seven works in the Clinical Magazine of Madrid, of which only one was related to endocrinology, about the autoimmune polyendocrine syndrome.
-In 1910, he published five works, two of them related to endocrinology, about the Addison disease.
-In following years, his attraction to endocrinology only grew larger.
-In 1930 he published Endocrinology (printed in Madrid by Espasa-Calpe) and thirty more works in scientific journals on that speciality, of which half were works as the only author, which is remarkable taking into account the political-historical context in which Marañón was directly or indirectly involved.
-He wrote the first treatise of internal medicine in Spain, along with Doctor Hernando, and his book Manual of Etiologic Diagnostic (1946) was one of the most widespread medicine books in the world, because of its new focus on the study of diseases and its copious and unprecedented clinical contributions.
+His early contribution to Medicine was focused on endocrinology; in fact, he was one of its forefathers.
+During his first year of graduate school (1909), he published seven works in the Clinical Magazine of Madrid, of which only one was related to endocrinology, about the autoimmune polyendocrine syndrome.
+In 1910, he published five works, two of them related to endocrinology, about Addison's disease.
+In the following years, his attraction to endocrinology only grew larger.
+In 1930, he published Endocrinology (printed in Madrid by Espasa-Calpe) and thirty more works in scientific journals on that speciality, of which half were works as the only author, which is remarkable, taking into account the political-historical context in which Marañón was directly or indirectly involved.
+He wrote the first treatise of internal medicine in Spain, along with Doctor Hernando, and his book Manual of Etiologic Diagnostic (1946) was one of the most widespread medical books in the world, because of its new focus on the study of diseases and its copious and unprecedented clinical contributions.

-Beyond his intense dedication to medicine, he wrote about other topics, such as history, art, travels, cooking, clothing, hairstyle, or shoes.

-In his works he analysed, creating the unique and unprecedented genre of "biological essays", the great human passions through historical characters, and their psychic and physiopathologic features: shyness in his book Amiel, resentment in Tiberio, power in The Count-Duke of Olivares, intrigue and treason in politics in Antonio Pérez (one of the makers of the Spanish "black legend"), the "donjuanism" in Don Juan, etc.

-He was inducted and collaborated in five of the eight Spanish Real Academies.
+In addition to his medical work, he wrote on a wide range of subjects, including history, art, travel, cooking, clothing, hairstyle, and footwear.
+In his works, he developed what he termed "biological essays", in which he examined historical figures by relating their behaviour and actions to psychic and physiopathological factors.
+Examples include analyses of shyness in Amiel, resentment in Tiberio, the exercise of power in The Count-Duke of Olivares, political intrigue and betrayal in Antonio Pérez —a figure associated with the development of the so-called Spanish "black legend"— and the concept of "donjuanism" in Don Juan, etc. He was a member of five of the eight Spanish Real Academies, which he actively collaborated with.

-The blueprint of Marañón is, in the opinion of Ramón Menéndez Pidal, "indelible", on both the science domain and the relationships he built with his peers.
-Pedro Laín Entralgo recognised as far as five different personalities in this great doctor from Madrid: the doctor Marañón; the writer Marañón; the historian Marañón, that greatly contributed to his "universality"; the moralist Marañón; and the Spanish Marañón.
-What makes his work even more singular is the "human" perspective that summarizes the multiplicity of domains that he is involved in, partaking in the scientific, ethical, moral, religious, cultural, and historic.
+Pedro Laín Entralgo recognised as many as five different personalities in this doctor from Madrid: the doctor Marañón; the writer Marañón; the historian Marañón, who greatly contributed to his "universality"; the moralist Marañón; and the Spanish Marañón.
+What makes his work even more singular is the "human" perspective that summarizes the multiplicity of domains that he is involved in, partaking in the scientific, ethical, moral, religious, cultural, and historical.

-He was a doctor for the Royal House, and for plenty of well-known people from the social life in Spain, but above it all he was a "beneficence doctor" (or of attention to the poorest people) at the Hospital Provincial de Madrid, nowadays called Hospital General Universitario Gregorio Marañón, where in 1911 was appointed at his own request in the unit of infectious diseases.
-Along with this hospital, the biggest in Madrid, his name stands today on several streets and educational institutions all over Spain.
+He served as a physician for the Royal House and for numerous figures from Spanish public life.
+He also worked in public healthcare at the Hospital Provincial de Madrid (now Hospital General Universitario Gregorio Marañón), where in 1911 he was appointed at his own request in the unit of infectious diseases.
+The hospital, one of the largest in Madrid, and several streets and educational institutions all over Spain are currently named after him.